 Yves-Michel Gabay on his media career and the importance of seeing things differently

 Yves-Michel Gabay brings over 30 years of media advertising experience to his role as Regional GM at MEC MENA.
 After building his career in France, Yves-Michel moved to Dubai in 2006 to help upgrade the local MENA network on an international level.
 Today, MEC is the third top media agency in the region and recently won ‘Agency of the Year 2016’ at the Festival of Media MENA Awards.
 Following the success of our Global Power Book #PRProSeries, we continue the series exploring the careers of the most powerful communications pros around the world today.
-Nikki Samson, Senior Consultant at Hanson Search MENA, sits down with Yves-Michel Gabay to find out how he made it in the industry.
+We sat down with Yves-Michel Gabay to find out how he made it in the industry.

 Why did you get into the media industry?

 It was a long time ago.
 I started in an advertising agency called Alice in France.
 At that time, I was looking into two different types of careers.
 One was more creative, essentially copywriting, and the other was media.
 I chose media because I had a background in statistics and felt more comfortable working in that field than working just with language.